passcod/blook/2017-jan-10-monthly-update.md

 ## 🂻

+(This isn't new this month, but I got a question about it the other day.)

 Not sure where I encountered this, but it's a Jack of Hearts.
 (In case you can't see, the title of this section is the Unicode symbol for that playing card.)
 Think "Jack of all trades".
 It means (apparently, and that's how I use